sachsy/hacks-n-notes/computer-science/algorithms/asymptotic-analysis.md

 $$lgn == log_2n$$ Is the same thing.
 It's just a shorter way to write it.

-## Big-Oh notations order from most eficient to least.
+## Big-Theta notations order from most eficient to least.

 - Θ(1)
 - Θ(lg n)